History of Real estate in Timeline

 In 1908, the National Association of Realtors was founded in Chicago.

-In 1916, the name of the National Association of Realtors was changed to the National Association of Real Estate Boards.
-The term "realtor" was also coined in 1916 to identify real estate professionals.
+In 1916, the National Association of Realtors changed its name to the National Association of Real Estate Boards, and the term "realtor" was coined to identify real estate professionals.

 In 1929, the stock market crash and the Great Depression in the U.S. caused a major drop in real estate worth and prices, resulting in a 50% depreciation over the next four years.